 • Ability to tailor reports using education and CLA pupil group filters and aggregations

-• Ability to run reports with additional contextual filters such as special educational needs, disadvantaged or minority ethnic pupils
+• Ability to run reports with additional contextual filters such as special educational needs, disadvantaged, minority ethnic pupils or attendance

-• Regional and NCER National comparators for CLA pupil cohorts
+• Regional, statistical neighbour and national comparators for CLA pupil cohorts

 • Complex data translated into visualisations that are easy to engage with by different stakeholders